NHSDigital/eps-dynamodb-poc/README.md

 ### AWS

 It is intended that the DynamoDB table (and any other resources) created via the workflows defined in this repository are interacted with via the Spine codebase.
-In order to do this, you must configure the AWS CLI and authenticate using SSO.
-To do this follow the steps below from your home directory in your Spine VM (`spineii-user@gen-spineii:~ $`):
+There is a long-running feature branch in the Spine repo.
+Follow the steps defined below on your Spine VM to configure the AWS CLI, check-out the branch and authenticate using SSO:

 #### Install asdf:
 ```